axiom-data-science/website/content/posts/2017-12-20_2-4-release-notes.md

 ---
+template: SinglePost
 title: "2.4 Release Notes"
 slug: "2-4-release-notes"
-version: "2.4"
 date: 2017-12-20T00:00:00.000Z
 featured:
   image: /assets/v2.4image_1.png
   caption: >-
     Real-time sensor data can be explored in the Data Catalog and added to the Portal Map for visualization (left).
 Real-time and virtual sensors for model layers can be added from the Portal Map to the Data Views for data comparison (right).
-imageA:
+images:
-  image: /assets/v2.4image_2.png
+  - image: /assets/v2.4image_2.png
     caption: >-
       Individual pages for glider deployments, including 3D data charting and trajecotry parsing (left).
 Depth filtering of profiling sensor available with user-selected methods of interpolation (right).
+categories:
+  - category: Portal Updates
 ---
 #### Release Summary